WesleyAC/blog/_posts/2022-02-10-snes-dev-4-nmi-and-vblank.md

 ...how do we know that did anything, though?
 Everything looks exactly the same!

 This is a great time to introduce another useful tool in Mesen-S: the event viewer.
-It provides a visualization of what type of code is running, and where in the fram it's running.
+It provides a visualization of what type of code is running, and where in the frame it's running.
 Open up "Debug → Event Viewer", and compare what it looks like before and after the change.
 It should be pretty obvious what the difference is :)

 This wasn't that exciting of a section, but it unlocks a bunch of exciting things!
 On your own, try making a tile that you can move around with the controller — at this point, you should have all the tools you need!